ken1howard/Pac-Man-Game/README.md

 Create an Array inside an array full of values and use the values to represent the image of your choice to create the board

+Use the draw method to link the values to your images

+BE CREATIVE: create your game board using the values in what ever pattern of your choosing

+Use draw to loop and display the images on the canvas along with setting the sizing

+Create a  Pacman Js file to work on pacman